ouyangnann/iTPGTN-former/README.md

 This repository contains the code for the paper **"Graph Transformer-based Dynamic Edge Interaction Encoding for Traffic Prediction"**.

+ **2024-12-5** Our paper has been accepted by IEEE Transactions on Intelligent Transportation Systems.
 ## Table of Contents
 - [Introduction](#introduction)
 - [Environment](#environment)